Vitamin D Supplements

 Where do we get Vitamin D from?

-Our bodies create vitamin D from direct sunlight on the skin when outdoors.
+Our bodies produce vitamin D when exposed to direct sunlight on the skin while outdoors.
 From Spring through to the end of Summer, most of us are able to get sufficient vitamin D from sunlight.
-However, from October through to early March we tend not to get enough.
+However, from October through to early March, we tend not to get enough.

 Another source of vitamin D is dietary supplements.
-Many people chose to take these supplements, especially during the winter.
+Many people choose to take these supplements, especially during the winter.

 Vitamin D deficiency